Create a Website Account - Manage notification subscriptions, save form progress and more.

 No, the City only maintains and monitors water and sewer lines on the City’s property for this type of activity.
 All water and sewer lines from the meter to and within the dwelling are the responsibility of the property owner.
 However, to assist, the City has provided some very helpful do-it-yourself tips that you can do before calling out a professional.
 Please check the web-site for Detecting Leaks.

 The Utilities Department must maintain all water and sewer lines that feed all households and businesses in the City.
 There are administrative costs associated and shall be borne equally by all customers.
-The City of Pembroke Pines is still ranks amongst the lowest rates in Broward County.
+The City of Pembroke Pines still ranks amongst the lowest rates in Broward County.

-Minimum monthly charges for water, which includes from 0-3,000 gallons is $17.38 and minimum monthly charges for sewer, which includes up to 3,000 gallons is $22.24 Additional rates are posted on the web-site under Water-Utility Rates.
-Please take a moment to review further details.
+Minimum monthly charges for water, which includes from 0-3,000 gallons is $19.19 and minimum monthly charges for sewer, which includes up to 3,000 gallons is $24.56 Additional rates are posted on the web-site under Water-Utility Rates or click here.

 Yes, certainly!
 But some restrictions apply.
 The City does not issue credits for a partially drained/filled pool or for “topping off” a pool.
 You will also need to provide back-up documentation including repair bill from pool company detailing the work done or provide copy of dated receipts for items used to repair such as chemicals, rented equipment, etc. that correspond to the time the increased consumption appeared on your bill.
 Please check the web-site for Pool Credit or Click Here.